Troblecodings/data-diagrams/proposal/proposal-01.md

 ![proposal-01-1](proposal-01-1.png)

-The core systems should consist of namespaces and the according methods in the namespace
+The core systems should consist of namespaces and the according methods in the namespace.
+Error handling should be done by return codes.

 ![proposal-01-3](proposal-01-3.png)